christinebramos/DH-Compatibility/README.md

 # Notes
 The final compatibility scores for each applicant is determined by multiplying each weight value to their respective attribute scores that is divided by an averaged team attribute score.

+For future iterations, input validation and algorithm improvements will be made for better accuracy and efficiency.

 If you have any questions or concerns regarding this project, feel free to email me at cbramos6@hawaii.edu.

 Thank you!